Yes, there are Continuing Education requirements to maintain your CDLP® certification.

 Suppose another program boasts the fact they don’t require annual continuing education.
 In that case, one might be prudent in going a different route for continued success in working with divorcing homeowners and their professional divorce team.

-Benefits of Continuing Education
+The Benefits of Continuing Education as a CDLP®

 The point is, over the course of your career as a Certified Divorce Lending Professional, the nature of your job will continue to change, and most likely require more, or different, knowledge and skills to continue to grow.
 Beyond staying current, continuing education provides an opportunity to leap ahead and take your expertise further.